Jaseci-Labs/jaseci/docs/docs/docs/development/operations/destroy.md

 }
 ```

-The majic line in the above code is the `for i in -[friend]->: destroy i;` it instruct walker to remove all the nodes connected by friend edges. try playing with the code by removing and adding `destroy` command.
+The majic line in the above code is the `for i in -[friend]->: destroy i;` it instruct walker to remove all the nodes connected by friend edges.
+Try playing with the code by removing and adding `destroy` command.

 |                Graph before `destroy` command                |                 Graph after `destroy` command                 |